commanderkeen0/wg-adm/README.md

 * "ServerPrivateKey" : "Serer private key",
 * "PostUp" : "NAT command when the wireguard interface comes up",
 * "PostDown" : "NAT command when the wireguard interface comes down",
+* "DNSSRV" : "Assigned DNS Server for VPN resolution, if empty none is applied",
 * "FQDN" : "FQDN / DYN DNS / IP - of the external interface, used to allow clients to connect",
 * "SSHKey" : "SSH Key name used for accessing remote machines, they have to be in the $KEYS folder ending with .priv",
 * "AdminIP" : "Maanagment IP or FQDN for administrative access",